-- ◊ Fees, charges and rents due from customers are accounted for as income at the date the Council provides the relevant goods or services. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet.
-The exceptions to this are items of low individual value such as desks and chairs which are treated as fully consumed in the year in which they are purchased. - Intersection of business of the collection of business of the precepting bodies.
-The income collected on an agency basis is not the income of the billing authority and is not included in the Comprehensive Income and Expenditure Statement. - ◊ Works are charged as expenditure when they are completed, before which they are carried as works in progress on the Balance Sheet. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - ◊ Where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
-Where it is doubtful that debts will be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected. - ◊ Where income has been received in the year in relation to activities to be carried out in the following financial year, a receipt in advance is recorded in the balance sheet. - ◊ Where payment has been made in relation to activities to be carried out in the following financial year, a payment in advance is recorded in the balance sheet. - Income and expenditure are credited and debited to the relevant line in the Comprehensive Income and Expenditure Statement unless they properly represent capital receipts or capital expenditure - ◊ Employee costs are included in the year that they are earned.
+- Fees, charges and rents due from customers are accounted for as income at the date the Council provides the relevant goods or services. - ♦ Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet.
+The exceptions to this are items of low individual value such as desks and chairs which are treated as fully consumed in the year in which they are purchased. - ♦ The Council is a billing authority and collects National Non Domestic Rates (NNDR) under what is in substance an agency agreement with the Government for the collection of business rates.
+The same principle applies for Council Tax collected on behalf of the precepting bodies.
+The income collected on an agency basis is not the income of the billing authority and is not included in the Comprehensive Income and Expenditure Statement. - ♦ Works are charged as expenditure when they are completed, before which they are carried as works in progress on the Balance Sheet. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
+Where it is doubtful that debts will be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected. - Where income has been received in the year in relation to activities to be carried out in the following financial year, a receipt in advance is recorded in the balance sheet. - ♦ Where payment has been made in relation to activities to be carried out in the following financial year, a payment in advance is recorded in the balance sheet. - ♦ Income and expenditure are credited and debited to the relevant line in the Comprehensive Income and Expenditure Statement unless they properly represent capital receipts or capital expenditure - $\Diamond$ Employee costs are included in the year that they are earned.